Heinrichs Skuja: Algal surveys and monographs of Latvia and Sweden

-Later, while established in Sweden, Skuja identified the local algal taxa, as well as bryophytes and aquatic plants.
-He published monographs on the phytoplankton taxonomy and biology of the lakes around Uppsala in 1948, on the lakes of central Sweden in 1956, and on the algae and vegetation of the lakes of the Åland region in 1964, describing a total of 29 new genera and 450 new species and varieties.
-His last work on the algae of New Zealand marshes was published in 1976 after his death, and described 389 species.
+Starting in the mid-1940s, while established in Sweden, Skuja intensively described the local algal taxa, as well as bryophytes and aquatic plants.
+He published several monographs on the phytoplankton taxonomy and biology of Swedish lakes, including three major volumes: one in 1948, based on material from ten lakes of different trophic status around Uppsala; one in 1956, with observations on samples from more than 85 lakes of central Sweden; and one in 1964, his last major work, on the algae and vegetation of the lakes of the Abisko region in northern Sweden.
+These volumes described a total of 29 new genera and around 450 new species and varieties, illustrated by 171 plates.
+Most samples were collected by Skuja himself, and by Dr. Gunnar Lohammar and Prof. Wilhelm Rodhe.